MicrosoftDocs/learn/learn-pr/azure/automate-azure-tasks-with-powershell/includes/4-exercise-install-azure-powershell.md

 ## Windows

 PowerShell is included with Windows, however there may be an update available for your machine.
-The Azure support we are going to use requires PowerShell version 5.0 or higher.
+The Azure support we are going to use requires PowerShell with a major version of 5.0 or higher.
 You can check the version you have installed through the following steps:

 1. Open the **Start** menu and type **Windows PowerShell**.
 There may be multiple shortcut links available:
     - Windows PowerShell - this is the 64-bit version and generally what you should choose.